Death-Raider/Neural-Network/README.md

 # Neural Network
-An easy to use Neural Network package with SGD using backpropergation as a gradient computing technique.
+An easy to use Neural Network package with SGD using backpropagation as a gradient computing technique.

 Creating the model
 ------------------